sudzxd/azure-functions-test/CONTRIBUTING.md

 - **To `develop`**: Use squash or merge commits (your choice)
 - **To `main`**: **Only merge commits** (preserves history)
-- Maintainers will handle merges to `main` via merge candidate PRs
+- Maintainers will handle merges to `main` via release branches (see Release Process below)

 ## Code Quality Standards